Ugo Mazzucchelli: Arrest and imprisonment

-On the night of 19/20 June 1921, in the aftermath of the so-called "Biennio Rosso" ("two red years"), Ugo Mazzucchelli was one of approximately fifteen young men who became involved in a gun fight with a Carabinieri (armed police) unit.
+On the night of 19/20 June 1921, in the aftermath of the so-called "Biennio Rosso" ("two red years"), Ugo Mazzucchelli was one of approximately fifteen young men who became involved in a gunfight with a Carabinieri (armed police) unit.
 The incident ended in the arrest of Mazzucchelli and the other anarchist gunmen.
 The incident arose after the comrades had taken up positions around the offices of the local "Lega Cavatori e Segatori" (trades union organization) in order to defend the building from an anticipated attack by Fascist paramilitaries.
 Their plans were ruined when a unit of Carabinieri turned up in place of the expected Fascists.
-Six months later the anarchist gunmen faced trial, and were each sentenced of twenty-six months and nineteen days.
-On top of that there was a fine to pay of 150 lire and a supplementary statutory penalty (pena pecuniara) of 106 lire.
+Six months later, the anarchist gunmen faced trial, and were each sentenced to twenty-six months and nineteen days.
+On top of that, there was a fine to pay of 150 lire and a supplementary statutory penalty (pena pecuniara) of 106 lire.
 In March 1922 an appeal court in Genoa reduced his prison sentence to one of nine months and fourteen days, while the total fine was reduced to 150 lire.
 Mazzucchelli served his sentence in a succession of prisons in Massa, Lucca, Pisa e Genoa.